manuleo/AssignmentKG_DLAB/README.md

 ## Code reproducibility
 Due to the probabilistic nature of PARIS, together with the random seed generation, the user is advised that **some small differences are possible among different runs**.
 However, we found PARIS to be a very stable algorithm so the overall conclusion remains the same.
 *Our configuration*: especially for the timing analysis, it is important to consider the configuration we used to run our experiments.
 That is a Lenovo Thinkpad T450s with **12GB RAM** and Intel **I7-5600U CPU**

+Moreover, a special note has to be added for the two jupyter notebooks: since we are using the Latex style for the plots, sometimes we have faced unexpected troubles at rendering such graphics (running the cells which should output the plot does not have any effect).
+We didn't manage to solve this bug, which occurred irregularily and is not well documented on the Internet.
+If you would ever run the code and face such trouble, we noticed that it is enough to re-run the `matplotlib` import and the latex style cells multiple times to solve such issues and render regularly the plots.

 ## Authors
 - Manuel Leone